deannabosschert/deannabosschert/README.md

 ### Volunteering
 - I've volunteered for De Duiventil society as a bar team member for about 2 years.
-- I also occasionally photographed at events for IAM Core (see [Flickr](https://www.flickr.com/people/169241155@N05/) for more) and generally liked to help out at events.
+- I also occasionally photographed at events for IAM Core (see [Facebook](https://www.facebook.com/IAMCoreCMDA/photos/?tab=album&ref=) for in which albums I'm tagged as photographer, for more) and generally liked to help out at events.

 #### IAM Core
 IAM Core study society deserves a special place on this resume; I've started out as a member of the 'study trip committee' in my first year, in which we organized a study trip to Lisbon.
 This was followed by a year in the 'game committee' in which we organized gaming nights.
 After these two years, I did another year as a board member and fulfilled the role of the Treasurer of the association.